Btrfs: Chunk and device trees

 N is the number of block devices still having free space when the chunk is allocated.
-If N is not large enough for the chosen mirroring/mapping, then the filesystem is effectively out of space.
+If N is not large enough for the chosen mirroring/mapping, then the file system is effectively out of space.

 Relocation trees

 Defragmentation, shrinking, and rebalancing operations require extents to be relocated.
 However, doing a simple copy-on-write of the relocating extent will break sharing between snapshots and consume disk space.
 To preserve sharing, an update-and-swap algorithm is used, with a special relocation tree serving as scratch space for affected metadata.
 The extent to be relocated is first copied to its destination.
 Then, by following backreferences upward through the affected subvolume's file system tree, metadata pointing to the old extent is progressively updated to point at the new one; any newly updated items are stored in the relocation tree.
 Once the update is complete, items in the relocation tree are swapped with their counterparts in the affected subvolume, and the relocation tree is discarded.